pyricau/CleanAndroidCode/README.md

 Since this processor creates one class out of several annotations, it needs a caching mechanism to handle Eclipse incremental compiler.

-Check out the [DaggerAAIntegrationProcessor]() TODO LINK to learn more about this processor.
+Check out the [DaggerAAIntegrationProcessor](https://github.com/pyricau/CleanAndroidCode/blob/master/cleanandroidcode-processor/src/main/java/info/piwai/cleanandroidcode/DaggerAAIntegrationProcessor.java) to learn more about this processor.

 ### Otto & AndroidAnnotations